tofuutils/tofuenv/README.md

 Integer (Default: 0)

-When using a custom remote, such as Artifactory, instead of the Hashicorp servers, the list of terraform versions returned by the curl of the remote directory may be inverted.
+When using a custom remote, such as Artifactory, instead of the Hashicorp servers, the list of tofu versions returned by the curl of the remote directory may be inverted.
 In this case the `latest` functionality will not work as expected because it expects the versions to be listed in order of release date from newest to oldest.
 If your remote is instead providing a list that is oldes-first, set `tofuenv_REVERSE_REMOTE=1` and